Deilless/Writeups/DownUnderCTF 2021/Forensics./That's Not My Name/README.md

 - ## Solution

-This challenge give us a network capture in .pcap format.
+This challenge gives us a network capture in .pcap format.

-First step is to open the file with wireshark to analyze the network's frames content.
+First step is to open the file with wireshark to analyze the network capture content.

 ![Capture 1](https://github.com/Deilless/Writeups/blob/b6aef88cf16c2130cd1167f3527016183b475f39/Images/notmyname1.png)